giserh/drone-video-index/README.md

 Folder "drone-metadata-generator":
-1. Calculate quadrilateral-shaped aerial-FOVs from drone video raw sensor-metadata (e.g., azimuth, pitch, roll angles). (calc-quatrilaterals.cpp)
+1. Calculate quadrilateral-shaped aerial-FOVs from drone video raw sensor-metadata (e.g., azimuth, pitch, roll angles).

 2. Generate a large dataset from a small real dataset with the similar distribution.
-(data-extension.cpp)

-3. Generate queries on drone videos. (generate-queries.cpp)
+3. Generate queries on drone videos.